about

 you don’t use the exercises to breathe in a certain way, or to bring about a planned result.

-instead, you engage in dynamic process where you listen to the breath as though you are in conversation with it.
+instead, you engage in a dynamic process where you listen to the breath as though you are in conversation with it.

 in private hands-on sessions, you lie fully clothed on a low, padded table.